You Gotta Stay Happy: Production

-The film was produced by Rampart Productions, who worked on Letter from an Unknown Woman earlier that year.
+The film was produced by Rampart Productions, which was a film productions owned by Joan Fontaine and her second husband, William Dozier.
+The pair had previously produced Letter from an Unknown Woman earlier that year.

-The opening animated sequence during the credits at the beginning of the film was done by Walter Lantz and his production company, being well-known for famous Universal cartoons like Woody Woodpecker, Chilly Willy, and Andy Panda.
+The opening animated sequence during the credits at the beginning of the film was done by Walter Lantz and his production company, being well known for famous Universal cartoons like Woody Woodpecker, Chilly Willy, and Andy Panda.

-Home media availability
+Home media

-Universal first released the film on DVD on June 12, 2007 as part of the James Stewart Screen Legend Collection, a 3-disc set featuring four other films (Next Time We Love, Thunder Bay, The Glenn Miller Story, and Shenandoah).
-The film was re-released on August 24, 2011 as a stand-alone DVD as part of the Universal Vault Series.
+Universal first released the film on DVD on June 12, 2007, as part of the James Stewart Screen Legend Collection, a 3-disc set featuring four other films (Next Time We Love, Thunder Bay, The Glenn Miller Story, and Shenandoah).
+The film was re-released on August 24, 2011, as a stand-alone DVD as part of the Universal Vault Series.
 On May 17, 2016, Universal re-released the film again as part of the Universal Hollywood Icons Collection: James Stewart, a 2-disc set featuring three other films (Harvey, Winchester '73, and The Glenn Miller Story).